Main content start

 2022

-I am a medievalist specialising in early medieval material and textual culture across the Insular world.
-Much of my research centres around live encounters and unfolding narratives that occur when engaging with 3D textual objects.
-I am particularly interested in bringing user experience (UX) theory to historical artefacts in order to elucidate design choices and interactions with(in) a mise-en-système.
-Publications include 'St Cuthbert’s Coffin: Devotion in Runic and Roman Lettering’, The Manchester Historian 38 (2021) and a forthcoming article exploring monstrosity in the Marvels of the East.
+I specialise in early medieval material and textual culture across the Insular world.
+Much of my research centres around live encounters and unfolding narratives that occur when engaging with textual objects.
+I am particularly interested in bringing phenomenology and user experience (UX) theory to texts and artefacts in order to elucidate design choices and interactions with(in) a mise-en-système.
+Publications include:

 Contact